Hopes rise in Shanghai's battle against COVID as two districts report no new cases - NewsBreak

 Most workers will have to live onsite and factories must deal with disrupted supply lines and access to markets, with closures ordered by authorities in other cities and port and trucking problems snarling supply chains.

-Elsewhere, chip substrate and printed circuit board maker Unimicron Technology Corp said on Wednesday it would gradually resume operations at its plant in Kunshan, a city neighbouring Shanghai.
+Elsewhere, chip substrate and printed circuit board maker Unimicron Technology Corp (3037.TW) said on Wednesday it would gradually resume operations at its plant in Kunshan, a city neighbouring Shanghai. read more

 COVID-19 curbs in Kunshan had forced dozens of Taiwanese firms, many making components for the chip and electronics industries, to suspend operations in recent weeks.
 Their output is vital for many global supply chains.

-Asia Electronic Material Co Ltd, which makes parts for laptops, mobile phones and digital cameras, said its plant in Kunshan would stay closed.
-(Reporting by Brenda Goh, Beijing and Shanghai newsrooms; writing by Marius Zaharia; Editing by Simon Cameron-Moore)
+Asia Electronic Material Co Ltd (4939.TWO), which makes parts for laptops, mobile phones and digital cameras, said its plant in Kunshan would stay closed.

+Reporting by Brenda Goh, Beijing and Shanghai newsrooms; writing by Marius Zaharia; Editing by Simon Cameron-Moore

 Comments / 0